SpenceKonde/DxCore/megaavr/extras/Ref_Timers.md

 | Interrupt| Only millis| Yes, though usually the associated configuration precludes pwm. |
 | Events   | No         | Yes                   |
 | 16-bits (TCA) | No    | Only via full takeover.
 No analogWrite/etc support |

+On the type D timer, ALL situations with an external clock source (crystal or clock), we just say "screw this!" to the thorny problem of deciding how to generate a good PWM frequency from whackjob eternal clocks, and use the internal oscillator at 8 MHz, with a /32 prescale on the counter and /1 on the synchronizer, because we know that gives the target frequency, and don't have to play games with top or nothing.
+Because Timer D is uncooperative and combative, we have taken pains to make it easier to adjust.
+This is detailed in the [TCD Reference](Ref_TCD.md) - but to give a brief summary, without doing takeOverTCD0() and taking full responsibility for that timer in all of it's hostile glory you can do the following without breaking analogWrite():
+* Change TOP to 254, 509, 1019, 2039, or 4079 (the last options are only available at F_CPU > 32 MHz - not for a fundamental reason, just tradeoff of time and space vs features, and consideration of the conditions under which those features would be most useful (high clock speeds) - in order to act as an ersatz prescaler.
+  * This can be done without stopping the timer.
+It is accomplished by setting `TCD0.CMPBCLR` to one of those values.
+  * No values other than the 5 listed above are supported.
+No design consideration was given to this case while implementing analogWrite(), other than to declare it unsupported.
+Our tests to detect which option is selected are optimized for execution speed, and assume that only those 5 valid values will be there (so we only need to look at one byte).
+  * This will disrupt the duty cycle of any active PWM output.
+* Adjust any other settings which do not change the PWM mode.
+This allows use of all the event-related features.
+  * Stop the timer by setting the LSB of TCD0.CTRLA to 0.
+  * When you do this, poll TCD0.STATUS until the EN_RDY bit is 1.
+That means the registers are now unlocked and you can change them.
+  * You can then set new values for all registers except `CTRLB` `CTRLC` and `CTRLD` without violating the assumptions of the core.
+  * Make changes to `CTRLA` last - this will include setting the LSB to 1.
+* When using an external clock source for the system clock, TCD0 defaults to running from the internal oscillator at 8 MHz.
+You can change that frequency (without even stopping the timer) normally (but note that the prescaler in CLKCTRL is for the main clock, the clock source that TCD gets is unprescaled - though it can use the main clock and further prescale it if desired).

 Some frequencies shown are not supported by the core, but may be specified by a variant or boards.txt and while not guaranteed to work, are believed to work.
 2 should definitely work, 6 and 3 very likely work, and 14 and 7 likely work.